 Verify the thrust curve by firing three engines of a given type.
 Plot your three data curves.
+Include these plots in your lab manual.

 - 1. How much variation is there between the curves from the three trials?
 How much of this variation do you think is due to the instruments used to measure the thrust curves and how much is due to intrinsic variations in the rocket engines? - 2.
 How well do your thrust curves compare to the manufacturer's curves?
 Are the differences between them systematic or random?